Lyve Services Data Privacy Agreement

 Identify the competent supervisory authority/ies in accordance with Clause 13

 The competent supervisory authority, in accordance with Clause 13 of the EU SCCs, is either (i) the supervisory authority applicable to the data exporter in its EEA country of establishment or, (ii) where the data exporter is not established in the EEA, the supervisory authority applicable in the EEA country where the data exporter's EU representative has been appointed pursuant to Article 27(1) of the GDPR, or (iii) where the data exporter is not obliged to appoint a representative, the supervisory authority applicable to the EEA country where the data subjects relevant to the transfer are located.
-With respect to the processing of Company Data to which the UK GDPR applies, the competent supervisory authority is the Information Commissioners Office (the “ICO”).
-With respect to the processing of personal data to which the Swiss DPA applies, the competent supervisory authority is the Swiss Federal Data Protection and Information Commissioner.
+With respect to the Processing of Company Personal Information to which the UK GDPR applies, the competent supervisory authority is the Information Commissioners Office (the “ICO”).
+With respect to the Processing of personal data to which the Swiss DPA applies, the competent supervisory authority is the Swiss Federal Data Protection and Information Commissioner.

 ANNEX B